Site icon The Mac Security Blog

 If you have a device that can’t run a fully patched OS, then using it as an Internet-connected device isn’t entirely safe; it’s more susceptible to hacking and malware infections.

 This is demonstrably true for Mac, iPhone, iPad, and Apple Watch; if they can’t run the latest macOS, iOS, iPadOS, or watchOS, they’re no exception to the rule.
 (To date, there haven’t been reports of watchOS malware in particular.
-But nevertheless, it’s unwise to wear an Internet-connected smartwatch that’s known to have exploitable vulnerabilities.)
+But nevertheless, it’s unwise to wear an Internet-connected smartwatch that’s known to have exploitable vulnerabilities; they can display text messages, which could contain malicious attachments.)

 Unfortunately, Apple products don’t come with any guarantee of security updates until a specific date after a given model is first sold.
-Similarly, Apple doesn’t guarantee support for a specific number of years after the last date of sale; in fact, we’ve even seen Apple continue selling an expired (dangerous) product this year.
+Similarly, Apple doesn’t guarantee support for a specific number of years after the last date of sale; in fact, we even saw Apple continue selling an expired (dangerous) product last year.
 So all we can do is extrapolate based on how long Apple has supported previous hardware, and generally try to avoid buying the oldest still-supported models.

 Macs

-Only the following Mac models can run macOS Sonoma:
+Only the following Mac models can officially run macOS Sequoia:

 If you see a Mac on sale that’s older than this, don’t buy it.
-Not only is the hardware more than four years old, but it is already unsafe to use because it cannot run a fully patched macOS.
+Not only is the hardware more than four years old, but it is already unsafe to use because it cannot run a fully patched macOS—at least not without Apple’s support or blessing.

 iPhones